Why Greenhouse made the switch to ModeHow Greenhouse Saved Weeks of Dashboard Development Time

 Greenhouse’s early vision of having all of their teams empowered with data became a reality thanks to Mode.
 Now they can do even more, even faster with the addition of Helix, the first instant, responsive data engine that joins modern business intelligence and interactive data science.
 With Helix, data science teams no longer have to choose between shipping fast, one-off answers and building dashboards for broader coverage, while stakeholders can explore on their own.

 Weeks of time saved on dashboard development

 Because Helix enables Mode users to export findings in an explorable format, it has the power to save hours of time for data teams like the one at Greenhouse.
-For example, Greenhouse’s dashboards built in Mode often included numerous parameters to account for different views business stakeholders might request and the data team would re-run their queries every time a business user came back with a question.
+For example, Greenhouse’s Mode dashboards include numerous parameters to account for the different views stakeholders might request.
+This allows the data team to re-run queries every time a business user comes back with a question.
 With Helix, that’s all self-service now.

 “Helix is saving us weeks of development time because we can build new dashboards quicker than ever before,” says Zirm.
 “Marketers, PMs, and executives are also discovering new opportunities and asking new questions.
 Sometimes you don’t know what you’re looking for until you see it. ”